aklinker1/vite-plugin-web-extension/README.md

 }
 ```

 To build for a specific browser, simply pass the `browser` option and prefix any **field name** or **string value** with `{{browser-name}}.`.
-This is not limited to just `chrome` and `firefox`, you can use any string inside the double curly braces as long as your pass it into the plugin
+This is not limited to just `chrome` and `firefox`, you can use any string inside the double curly braces as long as your pass it into the plugin's `browser` option.
-s `browser` option.

-> Fields without a prefix will be present for all browsers

-You can configure this option in a multitude of ways.
+You can pass this option in a multitude of ways.
 Here's one way via environment variables!

 ```bash
 # In package.json or via CLI